SatyamkMishra/OOPS-Project-Using-JAVA/README.md

 ---

+**Employee Payroll System**
+This Java project implements a simple Employee Payroll System using object-oriented principles and inheritance.
+It includes:

+**Employee Class Hierarchy:** Abstract base class Employee with concrete subclasses FulltimeEmployee and PartTimeEmployee.
+**Salary Calculation:** Each subclass implements calculateSalary() method based on different pay structures.
+**PayRollSystem Class:** Manages a list of employees, allowing addition, removal, and display of employee details.
+**Main Application:** Demonstrates functionality by adding employees, performing operations, and displaying results.

+**Key Classes**
+**Employee:** Abstract class defining basic attributes and abstract salary calculation method.
+**FulltimeEmployee:** Inherits from Employee, calculates salary based on monthly salary.
+**PartTimeEmployee:** Inherits from Employee, calculates salary based on hours worked and hourly rate.
+**PayRollSystem:** Manages a collection of employees and provides methods to manipulate and display employee data.

+**Usage**
+The Employee_Payroll_System class in main method initializes a PayRollSystem instance, adds sample employees (one full-time and one part-time), performs employee removal by ID, and displays current employee details.

+**How to Run**
+Compile and run Employee_Payroll_System.java using a Java compiler (javac) and interpreter (java).
+Ensure all classes are in the same directory or properly configured in the classpath.

 Feel free to expand on this description based on any additional features or customization you've implemented in your project.